soichih/docker-osg/README.md

 ## OSG Client

-You will need your X509 user certificate stored in ~/.globus (usercert.pem and uerkey.pem).
+You will need your X509 user certificate stored in ~/.globus (usercert.pem and userkey.pem).

-Following command starts up OSG-client mounting your current directory as /host inside the container.
+Following command starts up OSG-client while mounting your current directory as /host inside the container.
 The container uses your host network (--net=host) so that CE can contact you back straight to your container.
 You might need to setup the usual GLOBUS_TCP_PORT_RANGE.

-To start
+Add following to your .bashrc

 ```
-docker run --net=host -v ~/.globus:/globus -v `pwd`:/host -t -i soichih/osg-client /bin/bash
+alias osg="docker run --net=host -v ~/.globus:/globus -v `pwd`:/host -t -i soichih/osg-client /bin/bash"
 ```

-Once the container starts up, you can do the usual OSG stuff like...
+Then you can type "osg" to start up OSG client in any directory.

 ```
+$ osg
 starting condor
 Starting Condor daemons:                                   [  OK  ]
 initializing proxy